biovis-report/biovis-reportr/inst/doc/ChoppyReportR.md

 >
 > --- Claude Monet

-`ChoppyReportR` color module (Based on ggsci) offers a collection of high-quality color palettes inspired by colors used in scientific journals, data visualization libraries, science fiction movies, and TV shows.
-The color palettes in `ChoppyReportR` color module are available as `ggplot2` scales.
+`BioVisReportR` color module (Based on ggsci) offers a collection of high-quality color palettes inspired by colors used in scientific journals, data visualization libraries, science fiction movies, and TV shows.
+The color palettes in `BioVisReportR` color module are available as `ggplot2` scales.
 For all the color palettes, the corresponding scales are named as: